The "Ground Truth" in Data Science: a pillar for reliable AI models!

 Expert labeling and consensus

-Hiring data annotation experts to carry out the tedious tasks of data labeling can represent an initial step of truth.
-However, it's important to recognize that subjectivity exists in manual annotation tasks (ie, performed by humans).
+Hiring data annotation experts to perform tedious data labeling tasks can represent an initial truth step.
+However, it's important to recognize that subjectivity exists in manual annotation tasks (i.e., π performed by humans).

 To mitigate this, a consensus approach can be implemented, ensuring the validity of labeled data through majority agreements.
 Don't understand?
 We'll explain: "consensus", in Data Labeling, refers to the process where several people independently evaluate the same data set to assign labels or classifications.
 Consensus is reached when the majority of these evaluators agree on a specific label for each piece of data.
 This process is key to ensuring the quality and reliability of data used in machine learning and other artificial intelligence applications.